Accused Russian Spy Maria Butina Met With U.S. Treasury & Federal Reserve During 2015 Visit

 Butina worked for Torshin as his interpreter during this time period and attended several Washington events in this role.
 Fischer confirmed the meetings to Reuters but indicated he did not recall details, only that they were about the Russian economy and Torshin’s new role in the Russian Central Bank.
 This may shed new light on existing allegations against Butina that she conspired with two Americans and a top Russian official to influence U.S. policy on Russia and infiltrate a gun rights group that’s believed to be the National Rifle Association (NRA) as the description of the Russian official in that indictment matches Torshin’s appearance.
 The indictment states that Butina and this official conspired to “advance the interests of the Russian Federation.”
 Fischer confirmed that he recalls Torshin saying he would be attending an NRA event but added that he didn’t make much of it as he didn’t feel it was related to anything under discussion between them.

-The think tank’s director, Paul Saunders, acknowledged that Torshin spoke at a center event in April 2015 but said that neither he nor anyone in the organization recalled any details about his speech.
+The think tank’s director, Paul Saunders, acknowledged that Torshin spoke at an event in April 2015 but said that neither he nor anyone in the organization recalled any details about his speech.
 He added, “We were unaware of any charges or suspicions of illegal or inappropriate conduct or of any connections to Russian intelligence services.”